 Forest managers throughout the northern region of California are looking to find ways to quickly and efficiently reduce forest fuel from overstocked forests.
 Climate change driven increased drought frequency and high temperatures, along with reduction in rainfall and dwindling snowpack, is setting the stage for catastrophic wildfires that threaten the forest ecosystem, timber revenues, and communities.
 One tool to reduce large amounts of excess forest fuel is the creation of biochar.
 Biochar can also be useful in agricultural applications.
 Biochar has been shown to store carbon and increase organic matter, increase plant productivity, and increase water retention and irrigation efficiency in agricultural settings.
 These benefits may allow agricultural producers to be more resilient to the effects of climate change as well as sequester carbon from local overstocked forests.

 Scott River Watershed Council (SRWC) is working with five agricultural producers in Siskiyou County by conducting a scientifically based study, with stakeholder participation, to determine the effects of the application of biochar, compost and composted biochar on hay, pasture, and rangeland production systems.
+For a quick view of this project, please click here.

 The project will address the following research and outreach components to better understand how the use of biochar in our local agricultural setting may benefit growers: